 Using Enterprise Software for Inventory Management and Control

 If you take a moment to ponder your business’ balance sheet, you will likely realize that inventory is typically one of the biggest numbers on it.
 Is this true for you?
 It is probable that your manufacturing and distribution company relies heavily on inventory to get the job done.
 Inventory is one of the biggest assets in a company.
 With so much of your business success relying on inventory, effectively controlling and managing it is vital.
-The good news is that enterprise software such as Sage 300 ERP or Sage ERP X3 can help!
+The good news is that enterprise software such as Sage 300cloud (formerly known as Sage 300) or Sage EM (formerly known as Sage X3) can help!

 How is this inventory control effectiveness measured?
 Traditionally, this is done by measuring how successful a company is at reducing inventory investment while still meeting customer needs and customer service goals.
 It is also done by achieving maximum output while simultaneously keeping costs contained.
 In essence, it comes down to determining what items to stock, how many of each item is necessary to keep stocked, and when more of that item should be ordered.